 This page contains a detailed description of the control properties and JavaScript samples which you can use with this control.

-Here you can find properties specifically related to the Text control.
+Here you can find properties available for the Text control.

 A unique identifier for the control.